Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 10 daily trips across all routes, equating to about three weekly trips per individual stop.
+On average, there are 10 trips per day across all routes, which equates to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport